 - 24. Concerns can be raised verbally or in writing. - 25.
 You can raise your concern with a member of the Senior Leadership Team (SLT).
 Alternatively, you can raise the matter with the headteacher.
 If you are raising a concern about the headteacher then the matter should go directly to the Chair of Governors. - 26.
 Whistleblowing concerns should be raised with the school's senior leadership team.
-Within the LFSSQ Federations this is: - Karen Winterburn Executuve Headteacher - Sarah Matthews Head of School at Stanton St Quintin Primary and Nursery School - James Osler Head of School at Langley Fitzurse Church of England School.
+Within the LFSSQ Federation this is: - Karen Winterburn Executive Headteacher - Sarah Matthews /James Osler Head of School SSQ/LF respectively. - 27.
+Where a staff member or volunteer feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: - 28.
+If you wish to report the matter to someone outside of the school, you can contact:

-- 27. Where a staff member or volunteer feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: - 28.
-If you wish to report the matter to someone outside of the school, you can contact: - the Head of School Effectiveness at Wiltshire Council or - any of the other local authority officers listed in Annex 1 or - one of the external bodies/organisations listed in Annex 2. - the NSPCC's whistleblowing helpline it is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or college.
+- the Head of School Effectiveness at Wiltshire Council or - any of the other local authority officers listed in Annex 1 or - one of the external bodies/organisations listed in Annex 2. - the NSPCC's whistleblowing helpline it is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or college.
 Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk. - 29.
 Reporting concerns to the media, in most cases will lead to the loss of your whistleblowing law rights. - 30.
 Although you are not expected to prove beyond doubt the truth of your concerns, you will need to demonstrate that you have sufficient evidence or other reasonable grounds to raise them. - 31.
 You may wish to obtain advice from a trade union representative or the Citizen's Advice Bureau. - 32.
 You can be accompanied by a trade union representative or colleague to any meetings that are required.